senner008/Class12/HTMLCSSWeek_2/readme.md

 - section width significantly wider than the aside width
 - set a max-width to 1200px;
 - add a media query to change the order of the items in #main.
 The #content should always be displayed first or left most when the items start to wrap
+- set additional media queries depening on the content displayed.
+Perhaps use column-count property

 This is the html markup :